-The following are the ways of how to interpret rolling returns for decision making –
+The following are the ways of how to interpret rolling returns for decision-making –

 - Rolling returns can give a holistic picture of a fund’s performance across market cycles as it calculates returns for a period for different intervals.

-- For the purpose of comparing and analysing two mutual funds over a more extended period of time, rolling returns represent a peculiar insight into the market condition and fund’s performance.
+- For the purpose of comparing and analysing two mutual funds over a more extended period of time, rolling returns represent a peculiar insight into the market condition and the fund’s performance.